 Looking at the applications of these cells, one evident one that emerges is to use cultured DPSC in the restoration of pulp after root canal treatment.
 While current approaches involve the use of cement for the refilling of the root canals, they do not restore the vitality of the tooth or the tissue.
 For example, Misako Nakashima is looking at the use of autologous dental pulp stem cells in patients with pulpitis.
 25 weeks post-application of the stem cells, restoration of the pulp tissue with no adverse effects has been reported.

 In another interesting article, Hox genes that form specific skeletal structures are expressed in the neural crest cells but are not expressed in the cranial neural crest cells that form the face and jaw skeleton.
-Hox-negative jaw progenitor cells expressed a Hox gene when implanted in the tibia to form bone thus, suggesting the use of these dental MSCs in craniofacial repair (Leucht et al, 2008).
+Hox-negative jaw progenitor cells expressed a Hox gene when implanted in the tibia to form bone thus, suggesting the use of these dental mesenchymal stem cells in craniofacial repair (Leucht et al, 2008).
 In another article published in 2014 in Neuroscience, Bray and colleagues reported that retinal signals could elicit responses from DPSCs in terms of expressing photoreceptor markers such as rhodopsin showing the potential of using these cells to treat blindness due to damaged photoreceptor function.

 These varied reports from across the world show the potential of using dental mesenchymal stem cells.
 The cells are thus assets in a research lab looking at regenerative medicine.